vaginessa/dns-wiki/FAQ.md

 <a name="FAQ33"></a>
 ##### (33) What happens if I make AFWall+ device administrator?

+> Android includes features that allow security-aware applications to perform device administration functions at the system level, such as enforcing password policies or performing remote wipe, through the Android Device
-> This ensures that other applications cannot uninstall AFWall+ without your knowledge.
+Administration API.
+This ensures that other applications cannot uninstall AFWall+ without your knowledge.
+Device implementations must provide an implementation of the _DevicePolicyManager_ class.
+Device implementations that include support for lock screen must support the full range of device administration policies defined in the Android SDK documentation and report the platform feature _android.software.device_admin_.

 <a name="FAQ34"></a>
 ##### (34) Why the Kernel need an internet connection all the time?
 AFWall+ shows AppID (-11) blocked.